 Recognised side effects include:

-There are a number of treatment strategies for side effect management, including Directly Observed Treatment (DOT).
+There are a number of ways to help patients manage side effects, including Directly Observed Treatment (DOT).
 With support, most people with TB are able to manage the side effects of the drugs effectively.